ZukicT/ABC-Budgeting/Money Manager/Shared/Documentation/Color-Guidelines.md

 # Modern Fintech iOS sRGB Color Palette Guidelines - WCAG AA Compliant
-## ABC Budgeting & Expense Tracking App
+## Money Manager & Expense Tracking App

 ### Overview
-This document outlines the modern fintech color system for the ABC Budgeting app, designed to ensure WCAG AA compliance (4.5:1 contrast ratio), optimal user experience, and clean fintech aesthetics with minimalist flat design principles.
+This document outlines the modern fintech color system for the Money Manager app, designed to ensure WCAG AA compliance (4.5:1 contrast ratio), optimal user experience, and clean fintech aesthetics with minimalist flat design principles.
 All colors have been tested and verified to meet accessibility standards.

 ---